The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 For simply-connected $7$-manifolds, we can simplify the invariants from Theorem \ref{thm:classification_up_to_finite} to align them more closely with the realisation statement Theorem \ref{thm:realiseM}.
-In this case Poincar\'{e} duality means that $H^*(M)$ is determined up to isomorphism by the rational cup square $\csq \colon \pol^2 H^2(M) \to H^4(M)$.
-Hence given a bound on the size of $TH^*(M; \Z)$, the full cohomology ring $H^*(M; \Z)$ is determined up to finite ambiguity by the cup product modulo torsion, $\icsqmt \colon \pol^2 H^2(M; \Z) \to FH^4(M; \Z)$.
+In this case Poincar\'{e} duality means that $H^*(M)$ is determined up to isomorphism by the rational cup square $\pol^2 H^2(M) \to H^4(M)$.
+Hence given a bound on the size of $TH^*(M; \Z)$, the full cohomology ring $H^*(M; \Z)$ is determined up to finite ambiguity by the truncated ring $FH^{2*}(M;\Z) = H^0(M;\Z) \oplus H^2(M; \Z) \oplus FH^4(M; \Z)$.
 Similarly $p_1(M) \in H^4(M; \Z)$ is determined up to finite ambiguity by its image $\pmt(M) \in FH^4(M; \Z)$, and by Theorem \ref{thm:classification_up_to_finite} we have